bnrp/CascadeClassifier-Public/README.md

 # Cascade Classifier
 <img src="https://github.com/bnrp/CascadeClassifier-Public/blob/main/Output%20Images/Figures/ModelDiagram.png" alt="Cascade Head Diagram">

+Note: this is a public version of this repository, and does not contain all files used or created throughout the duration of this project.

 ## Steps to install and start running

 1. Clone this repo to the desired spot.
 We assume that python installation is complete.